SUSSBIA/fabric-onboarding-experience/00-start-here/README.md

 Welcome to the Fabric Onboarding Guide.

-This repo helps learners understand how to start using Microsoft Fabric safely, progressively, and responsibly.
+This section is the first orientation step for learners who are starting with Microsoft Fabric.

-It provides a structured self-service pathway for users who need to learn Fabric through practical, role-based guidance and sandbox activities.
+Before doing hands-on work, learners should understand why Fabric onboarding is layered, why sandbox practice matters, and what questions to ask before creating or sharing Fabric artefacts.

-## Why this repo exists
+## Why this guide exists

 Microsoft Fabric is a powerful analytics platform, but successful adoption depends on more than tool access.